arianmtabibian/nutrition-app/VERCEL_DEPLOYMENT_FIX.md

 - Made the script cross-platform compatible
 - Added proper error handling and verification steps
 - Ensures the script runs from the correct directory
+- Automatically creates the `.env.production` file with your backend URL

 ### 3. Updated `client/package.json`
 - Added `build:vercel` script for explicit Vercel builds